Lailaebrahim/alx-files_manager/README.md

 ## Concepts

-### Async Programiing in Node.js
-- JavaScript program is single-threaded.
-A thread is a sequence of instructions that a program follows.
-Because the program consists of a single thread, it can only do one thing at a time: so if it is waiting a long-running synchronous call to return, it can't do anything else.

-- Node.js is built on top of the V8 JavaScript engine and the libuv library. libuv is a multi-threaded library that allows Node.js to perform I/O operations asynchronously.

-- Event Loop:
-Libuv provides an event loop, which is a core part of Node.js.
-The event loop continuously checks for and processes events, such as I/O operations, timers, and callbacks.
-This allows Node.js to handle multiple operations concurrently without blocking the main thread.

-- Thread Pool:
-Libuv uses a thread pool to handle expensive or blocking operations, such as file system operations.
-When an I/O operation is initiated, libuv can offload it to a separate thread in the pool.
-Once the operation is complete, the result is passed back to the event loop, which then invokes the appropriate callback.

-- Callbacks: Once the offloaded operation is complete, the result is passed back to the event loop, which then invokes the appropriate callback function.
-This callback mechanism ensures that the application can handle the result of the operation without blocking the main thread.
-A callback is just a function that's passed into another function, with the expectation that the callback will be called at the appropriate time. when a callback have a callback this is called callback hell so instead of callbacks promises is used.

-- Microtask queue (Task Queue) VS the macrotask queue:
-The microtask queue is used for asynchronous operations that are triggered by the event loop, such as promises The macrotask queue is used for asynchronous operations that are triggered by the event loop, such as setTimeout, setInterval, setImmediate, process.nextTick, and I/O operations.

-1- Synchronous Code ("code")
-    -This is regular, synchronous JavaScript code.
-    It runs immediately in the main thread.
-    It's part of the current "task" being executed.

-2- Microtask Queue (Promises, async/await):
-    - Microtasks are processed after the current synchronous code finishes, but before the next macrotask.
-They have higher priority than macrotasks.

-3- Macrotask  Queue (setTimeout, setInterval, setImmediate, process.nextTick, I/O operations):
-    - They are processed after all microtasks have been completed.
-    Each iteration of the event loop processes one macrotask.

-Then When using `setTimeout` with a specified delay, the delay represents the time before the callback is moved from the Web API (in browsers) or a thread (in Node.js) to the macrotask queue.
-The actual delay before execution can be longer than the specified delay.
-Once the delay has elapsed and the callback is moved to the macrotask queue, it may still wait for a few milliseconds if the call stack is busy with other tasks.
-The event loop will then move the callback to the call stack for execution once it is free.
-Which may result in increasing the overall time of the delay of that callback.

-### Promises
-- A promise is an object that represents the eventual completion (or failure) of an asynchronous operation and
+### Async Programming in Node.js

+- **Single-threaded Nature**: JavaScript programs are single-threaded, meaning they can only execute one task at a time.
+If a long-running synchronous call is made, it blocks the main thread, preventing other tasks from executing.

+- **Node.js and libuv**: Node.js is built on the V8 JavaScript engine and the libuv library. libuv is multi-threaded and allows Node.js to perform I/O operations asynchronously.

+- **Event Loop**: The event loop, provided by libuv, continuously checks for and processes events like I/O operations, timers, and callbacks.
+This enables Node.js to handle multiple operations concurrently without blocking the main thread.

+- **Thread Pool**: libuv uses a thread pool for expensive or blocking operations, such as file system operations.
+These operations are offloaded to separate threads, and their results are passed back to the event loop for callback invocation.

+- **Callbacks**: Callbacks are functions passed into other functions to be executed once an operation is complete.
+They prevent blocking the main thread.
+However, nested callbacks can lead to "callback hell," which is mitigated by using promises.

+- **Microtask vs. Macrotask Queues**:
+    - **Microtask Queue**: Used for asynchronous operations triggered by the event loop, such as promises.
+    - **Macrotask Queue**: Used for operations like `setTimeout`, `setInterval`, `setImmediate`, `process.nextTick`, and I/O operations.

+1. **Synchronous Code**: Regular JavaScript code that runs immediately in the main thread as part of the current task.
+2. **Microtask Queue**: Processes microtasks (e.g., promises) after the current synchronous code finishes but before the next macrotask.
+3. **Macrotask Queue**: Processes macrotasks (e.g., `setTimeout`) after all microtasks are completed.
+Each event loop iteration processes one macrotask.

+- **setTimeout Delay**: The specified delay represents the time before the callback is moved to the macrotask queue.
+The actual delay can be longer due to the call stack being busy with other tasks.

+#### Promises

+- **Definition**: A promise represents the eventual completion (or failure) of an asynchronous operation and its resulting value.
+- **States**: A promise can be pending, fulfilled, or rejected.
+- **Creation**: Created using the `Promise` constructor with a callback function.
+- **Chaining**: Promises can be chained using the `then()` method.
+- **Rejection**: Promises can be rejected using the `reject()` method.
+- **Resolution**: Promises can be resolved using the `resolve()` method.
+- **Cancellation**: Promises can be canceled using the `cancel()` method.
+- **Awaiting**: Promises can be awaited using the `await` keyword.
+- **Methods**: `Promise.all`, `Promise.race`.

+#### Async/Await

+- **Syntax Sugar**: `async/await` is syntax sugar on top of promises for cleaner and more readable code.
+- **Async Functions**: Functions prefixed with `async` always return a promise.
+- **Await Keyword**: `await` pauses the execution of the async function until the promise resolves or rejects.

+### Redis

+- **In-memory Data Store**: Redis can be used as a database, message broker, and cache.
+- **NoSQL Database**: Stores data in a key-value format.
+- **Data Structures**: Supports strings, hashes, lists, sets, and maps.
+- **Transactions**: Allows atomic operations on multiple keys.
+- **Pub/Sub Messaging**: Enables real-time communication between clients.
+- **Clustering**: Supports horizontal scaling and high availability.

+#### Node Redis

+- **Redis Client**: Provides a simple API for interacting with Redis.
+- **Connection Management**: Handles connection establishment, reconnection strategies, and connection pooling.
+- **Commands**: Methods corresponding to Redis commands.
+- **Promises and Callbacks**: Supports both Promise-based and callback-based APIs.
+- **Pipelining**: Allows sending multiple commands without waiting for replies.
+- **Pub/Sub**: Supports Redis's publish/subscribe messaging.
+- **Transactions**: Supports Redis transactions for atomic operations.
+- **Lua Scripting**: Executes Lua scripts on the Redis server.
+- **Streams**: Supports Redis Streams, a log-like data structure.

+### MongoDB

+- **NoSQL Database**: Stores data in BSON (Binary Serialized Object Notation).
+- **Document-oriented**: Stores data in documents, collections, and databases.
+- **Schema-less**: Does not require a predefined schema.
+- **Distributed**: Can be scaled horizontally by adding more nodes.

+#### MongoDB Driver for Node.js

+- **High-level API**: Allows Node.js applications to interact with MongoDB databases.
+- **Translation**: Converts JavaScript code into MongoDB commands.
+- **Components**:
+    - **MongoClient**: Connects to MongoDB and manages the connection lifecycle.
+    - **Db**: Represents a database on the MongoDB server.
+    - **Collection**: Represents a collection in a MongoDB database.
+    - **ObjectId**: Handles MongoDB's unique identifiers.
+    - **BSON**: Works with MongoDB's binary data format.
+- **ODMs**: Higher-level Object Document Mappers like Mongoose provide additional features like schema validation and middleware.